lilia-simeonova/thelillysblog/_posts/2017-05-05-facebook-bot-on-localhost.markdown

 More about the Webhooks: [https://developers.facebook.com/docs/graph-api/webhooks](https://developers.facebook.com/docs/graph-api/webhooks).

-All of this means that in order to have our Facebook bot working we will have to provide a real URL.
+All of this means that in order to have our Facebook bot working we will have to provide a public URL.

 We can use plenty of providers to do that (both free and commercial), but it is really time consuming to build an app directly on a server.
 For every small test we need to deploy the whole application and ...this can take a while.